3300 Washington Avenue,

-The Paramount was constructed in 1930 on the corner of Washington Avenue and 29th Street in downtown Newport News.
+The Paramount Theatre was constructed in 1930 on the corner of Washington Avenue and 29th Street in downtown Newport News.
 It was built on the site of the Academy of Music.
+It was operated by Paramount Pictures Inc. through their subsidiary M.A.
+Lightman.
 A 3/10 Barton theatre organ (stop for stop identical to a Wurlitzer of the same size) was installed in 1931.
 House organists were Sid Lindsey and Gladys Lysle.
-I had the pleasure of meeting Gladys in the 60s when I was playing an electronic theatre organ at another venue.
-I also had the pleasure of playing the Barton organ on Saturday mornings while the maintenance people were getting the theatre ready for the first show (11 AM as I recall).The organ was maintained by Dick Charron..who was a good theatre organist.
-The organ was sold in the early 70s and went first to Maryland, then Kansas City, and finally to Las Vegas.
+I had the pleasure of meeting Gladys in the 1960’s when I was playing an electronic theatre organ at another venue.
+I also had the pleasure of playing the Barton organ on Saturday mornings while the maintenance people were getting the theatre ready for the first show (11 AM as I recall).The organ was maintained by Dick Charron who was a good theatre organist.
+The organ was sold in the early-1970’s and went first to Maryland, then Kansas City, and finally to Las Vegas.

-The Paramount closed in the late 1970s and was demolished around 1990.
+The Paramount Theatre closed in the late-1970’s and was demolished around 1990.